 We've made myBase file size incredibly small even if all add-ons/plug-ins are packed in.
 The new release 6.x gets even smaller,

-the setup program is only approx. 2MB in file size; Although you'll need enough disk space to store your own database files.
+the downloaded package is only approx. 4MB in file size; Although you'll need enough disk space to store your own database files.

 myBase provides a set of utilities for database maintenance, such as the integrated zip utility, 'Empty Recycle Bin'